Sunscreem

 Sunscreem are a techno/house music band from Essex, England that scored a number of hits on the US Hot Dance Music/Club Play chart throughout the 1990s and into the 21st century.
-Sunscreem also has the rare reputation as a techno-based band that successfully performs concerts.
-Over a ten-year period, 12 of its singles made an entry to the UK Singles Chart.
+Sunscreem also have the rare reputation as a techno-based band that successfully performs concerts.
+Over a ten-year period, 12 of their singles made an entry to the UK Singles Chart.

 Career

 The nucleus of the group is lead vocalist/cellist/keyboardist Lucia Holm and fellow keyboardist Paul Carnell.
 The group has also, at times, included Darren Woodford, Rob Fricker, Sean Wright, Nick Slingsby (aka "Bongo Ted"), and DJ Dave Valentine.

 Sunscreem released a 12" promo of "Love U More" on the Sony Soho Square record label in 1991, a song that went on to spend two weeks at No. 1 on the U.S. Dance chart in March 1993.
-The group also had club hits in the UK with the singles "Walk On" and "Pressure" (also on Sony Soho Square) before releasing its successful first album O3 on multiple labels in 1993.
+The group also had club hits in the UK with the singles "Walk On" and "Pressure" (also on Sony Soho Square) before releasing their debut album O3 on multiple labels in 1993.
 Other singles from O3 included "Perfect Motion" and a cover of the Marianne Faithfull song "Broken English".

 "Love U More" was one of the first techno songs to hit the U.S. Billboard Hot 100 Top 40, climbing to No. 36 (to date it is their only Hot 100 entry).
 It was subsequently covered (usually in a bowdlerized form, omitting the climactic reference to rape and toning down other images in the lyrics) by other artists including Paul Elstak, LMP, Rollergirl, and Steps.

-The band is known for having its songs remixed by a wide variety of dance music producers, including Leftfield, Band of Gypsies, Carl Cox, Push, Rollo Armstrong from Faithless, Red Jerry, Matt Darey, Slam, X-Press 2, Trouser Enthusiasts, Robbie Rivera, Jimmy Gomez, K-Klass, Armand Van Helden, and Fire Island (Pete Heller and Terry Farley) among others.
+The band are known for having their songs remixed by a wide variety of dance music producers, including Leftfield, Band of Gypsies, Carl Cox, Push, Rollo Armstrong from Faithless, Red Jerry, Matt Darey, Slam, X-Press 2, Trouser Enthusiasts, Robbie Rivera, Jimmy Gomez, K-Klass, Armand Van Helden, and Fire Island (Pete Heller and Terry Farley) among others.

-Ahead of its second album, the group released a variety of tracks under alternative names, including a selection of 12-inch singles referred to as the Anna Series.
+Ahead of their second album, the group released a variety of tracks under alternative names, including a selection of 12-inch singles referred to as the Anna Series.
 This included the instrumental "Angel Dub," which was credited to Anna Din, and was featured on many compilations, such as Renaissance: The Mix Collection by Sasha & John Digweed.
 These tracks were released independently, breaking the terms of their contract with Sony, and leading to an increasingly strained relationship with the label.